 In the Atlantic the only substantial cold anomaly in SST and upper ocean heat content persisted east of Greenland in 2021, where SSS was also low, all despite the weak winds and strong surface heat flux anomalies into the ocean that one might expect during a negative phase of the North Atlantic Oscillation.
 These anomalies held throughout much of 2021.
 Over much of the rest of the Atlantic SST, upper ocean heat content, and sea level anomalies were above average.

-Anthropogenic climate change has a secular tendency, as this year’s chapter sidebars, on some of the latest IPCC ocean-related assessments (including carbon, the section on which is taking a hiatus from our report this year), emphasize.
+Anthropogenic climate change has a secular tendency, as emphasized in this year’s chapter sidebars on some of the latest IPCC ocean-related assessments (including carbon, the section on which is taking a hiatus from our report this year).
 Here we note that SST increased at a rate of ~0.17 °C decade-1 from 2001 to 2021, 0–2000 m ocean heat content increased at rate of ~0.62 W m-2 (applied over Earth’s surface area) from 1993 to 2021, and sea level increased at a rate of ~3.4 mm yr-1 from 1993 to 2021.
 Global mean SST, which is more subject to interannual variations than ocean heat content and sea level, with values typically reduced during La Niña, was ~0.1 °C lower in 2021 than in 2020.
-However, from 2020 to 2021 annual average ocean heat content from 0–2000 dbar increased at a rate of ~0.95 W m-2 and global sea level increased by ~4.9 mm.
+However, from 2020 to 2021, annual average ocean heat content from 0–2000 dbar increased at a rate of ~0.95 W m-2 and global sea level increased by ~4.9 mm.
 Both were the highest on record in 2021, and with year-on-year increases substantially exceeding their trend rates of recent decades.
 A haiku form summary follows:

 Ocean climate change,